yiyins2/CS320-FA23/p1/README.md

 ### Q32: what is faster, a loop or `.apply`?

-Answer this one with a line plot similar as to the last two.
+Answer this one with a line plot similar to the last two.
 You should, however, have measurements going up to 20000 rows.

-For the two code snippets to measure:
+The two code snippets to measure:

 ```python
 # HOW LONG DOES THIS TAKE TO RUN, FOR DATAFRAMES WITH DIFFERENT NUMBERS OF ROWS?